HerrKang/VINS-Vehicle/README.md

 # VINS On Vehicle: Dynamics Based Robust Initialization and State Estimator

 We are still writing the paper so we only show some of our experiment results.
-When the paper is finished we will upload it and the dataset we use.
+When the paper is finished we will upload it with the dataset we use.